ThakurSahab0/ConnectX/README.md

-# Steps to Start the App

-### Install the Public Dependencies
-### Install the Server Dependencies
-### In the Server Directory there's a .env file.
-Change the value of mongodb inside the file.
-Set the value as your mongodb connection url.
-### Now start the server by npm start
-### Now start the react by npm start
-### And the application would be running successfully by now.

 # ConnectX: Video Conferencing Web App
 ### ConnectX is a cutting-edge video conferencing web application developed to revolutionize remote collaboration.
 Leveraging ReactJS, MERN (MongoDB, Express.js, React.js, Node.js) stack, and ZegoCloud API, ConnectX offers a seamless and secure platform for users to connect, communicate, and collaborate effortlessly.